Nonparametric Regression on Low-Dimensional Manifolds using Deep ReLU Networks : Function Approximation and Statistical Recovery: Proof of Statistical Recovery of ReLU Network (Theorem )

-The last inequality follows from $\left|\hat{f}_n(\xb) - f_0(\xb)\right| \leq 2R$.
-Now we cast $T_2$ into { } Introducing the second moment allows us to establish a fast convergence of $T_2$.
+Introducing the second moment allows us to establish a fast convergence of $T_2$.
 Specifically, we denote $\bar{\xb}_i$'s as independent copies of $\xb_i$'s following the same distribution.
 We also denote as the function class induced by $\cF(R, \kappa, L, p, K)$.
-Then we upper bound \eqref{eq:t1bound} as {
+Then we upper bound \eqref{eq:t1bound} as